 With some time, patience, and endless praise – most cats can and do adjust to collar training.
 (No matter their age or temperament.)

-• Just make sure to start slow and gradually familiarize your cat to their new collar.
+• Start slow and gradually familiarize your cat to their new collar.

 • Reinforce their behavior when they comply, with pets, praise, and treats.